Featured Climbing Courses

 Fear Management, Soft Catches & Redpoint Tactics

-4:1 Guide/Participant Ratio
+4:1 Participant/Guide Ratio

 Fear of falling is one of the biggest barriers to progression in sport climbing.
 This clinic is designed to help climbers move past that fear by building confidence in falling, developing effective soft-catch belaying skills, and learning practical redpoint tactics to climb closer to their physical limit.